Catherine Thornton, January 2018 – Present

-As the Senior Coordinator at Conwy Connect for Learning Disabilities, I manage develop and co-ordinate the activities of Conwy Connect by working in partnership with other agencies, organisations and individuals.
+As the Chief Officer at Conwy Connect for Learning Disabilities, I manage, develop and coordinate the activities of Conwy Connect by working in partnership with other agencies, organizations, and individuals.
 I am responsible for attending meetings and feeding back information to Conwy Connect’s membership.

 Paul Carter, September 2013 – present